-Depart from Mina after sunrise, as this was the practice of Rasulullah ﷺ.
-The distance from Mina to Arafat is about 9.5 kilometres (6 miles).
+Depart from Mina after sunrise, as this was the practice of the Prophet ﷺ.
+The distance from Mina to Arafat is about 13 kilometres (8 miles).

 Most pilgrims tend to reach Arafat before or after Dhuhr, although delays may occur due to traffic congestion.
 Don’t panic if you’re still in Mina at this time and you feel you are late; your tour operator will ensure you reach your destination.
 Use this time wisely; you may engage in Dhikr, make Dua, take a shower or have breakfast.

-When you do leave, traffic may flow very slowly and it may get quite hot on the bus.
-Ensure you carry cold drinking water with you on the bus as well as some snacks.
+As you leave, traffic may flow very slowly and you may find that it gets quite hot on the bus.
+Ensure you take cold drinking water and some snacks for your journey.

-If you are a woman and get separated from your husband / Mahram, you must ensure you reach Arafat, even if you have to travel alone.
-Try travelling with a group of women if you get separated.
+If you’re a woman and get separated from your husband / Mahram, you must ensure you reach Arafat, even if you have to travel alone.
+Look for a group of women to travel with if you get separated.

-Although people do walk to Arafat, understand that this is probably the most difficult walk you will encounter during your Hajj.
-The walk is quite a long one, particularly if you’re from Europe, as the Europa camps are situated on the other side of Arafat meaning the distance of the walk will exceed 6 miles.
-Finding your camp may also prove fairly challenging if you decide to walk.
-It is also worth bearing in mind that Rasulullah ﷺ rode from Mina to Arafat, so traversing from Mina to Arafat by foot is not a Sunnah practice.
+If you elect to travel to Arafat by foot, keep in mind that it will probably be the most challenging walk you will encounter during the course of your Hajj.
+The walk is quite lengthy, particularly if you’re from Europe, as the Europa camps are situated on the other side of Arafat, meaning the distance of the journey will exceed 8 miles.
+Finding your camp upon arrival in Arafat may also prove fairly challenging.
+It is also worth noting that the Prophet ﷺ rode from Mina to Arafat on a conveyance, so travelling from Mina to Arafat by foot is not a Sunnah practice.

 Arrival in Arafat

-For your Hajj to be valid, you must perform Wuquf al-Arafat in accordance with the Sunnah of the Prophet ﷺ i.e. spending any time between midday and the beginning of Fajr on the following day in Arafat.
-If you don’t reach Arafat in this period, your Hajj will be incomplete.
+For your Hajj to be deemed valid, you must perform Wuquf al-Arafat i.e. you must spend a portion of time in Arafat between midday and the beginning of Fajr on the following day.
+If you don’t reach Arafat during this period, your Hajj will be regarded as incomplete.